PugsMods/ServerLink/README.md

 A: Ping me(PugzAreCute#4636) in my [discord server](https://discord.gg/geNRqMu5XW) in the #general channel, I will help you in some time.
 Please note: Be patient, I am a human and I need to sleep.
 So I may take time to respond

-# How to setup this plugin
+# How to setup this plugin (Im too lazy to complete this so contact me in my discord)

 ### Hey, you should probably read this